anshravalll/Text-Editor-GNOME/README.md

-A simple text editor built with GTK in C and Mason build system.
+A simple text editor built with GTK in C programming language and Mason build system.
 A GNOME implementation for linux.

 Libadwaita can be used for standardized UI.